EdwinVW/pitstop/README.md

 **.NET Core & ASP.NET Core**
 The application is built completely using .NET Core and ASP.NET Core.
 See [https://dot.net](https://dot.net ".NET web-site") for more info.

+**Entity Framework Core**
+For the *CustomerManagementAPI* and the *VehicleManagementAPI* database-access is implemented using Entity Framework Core code-first.
+See [https://docs.microsoft.com/en-us/ef/core/index](https://docs.microsoft.com/en-us/ef/core/index "EF Core docs") for more info.

 **Docker**
 Every service within the system and all infrastructural components (database, message-broker, mail-server) are run in a Docker container.
 In this solution, only Linux based containers are used.
 Docker Compose is used to compose the application and connect all the components.
 See [https://www.docker.com/](https://www.docker.com/ "Docker web-site") for more info.